zaiisao/Documentation/en/Audio Broadcast/inject_stream_web.md

 - `streamInjectedStatus`

 ## Considerations
-To receive the injected media stream, the audience needs to subscribe to the host.
+To receive the injected media stream, the audience need to subscribe to the host.